appium/appium-espresso-driver/README.md

 launchDisplayId | string or int | Display id which you want to assign to launch the main app activity on.
 This might be useful if the device under test supports multiple displays | 1

-## Element Attributes
+## Espresso Element Attributes

-Espresso driver supports the following element attributes:
+Espresso driver supports the following element attributes in `espresso` subdriver:

 Name | Description | Example
 --- | --- | ---